crosson/nxos_ip_fabric/readme.md

 # IP Fabric Ansible Deploy Demo

 This repository demonstrates a series of playbooks that automates the managemnet of a standard CLOS styled IP-Fabric.
-We hope to demonstrate a few techniques which can be used to ease the deployment of the Azure/Skytap deployment.
+I hope to demonstrate an ansible based techniques in deploying an nxos based IP fabric.
 This lab is built on eve-ng using nxosv images.
 Configuration will need to be modified to support your specific 9k model.
+LACP Does not work in eve-ng. bond interfaces will need to be non LACP based.

 ## Example Topology